earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ### History

 A standard library is a library of common things that come with the language and are ideally written in the language itself.
-C has libc, and C++ has libcpp but both these feel very minimal compared to the common conception of a batteries-included standard library.
+C has `libc`, and C++ has `libcpp`, but both feel very minimal compared to the common conception of a batteries-included standard library.

 The history is a little unclear to me, but it seems like Python (1991) was the first language to take the stance of really having an extensive standard library.
 Java 1.0 (1996) also came with an extensive standard library (The Java Class Library), and many other languages would follow suite.